Frequently Asked Questions

 Do you offer an initial consultation before deciding to engage in therapy with you?

-Yes, I offer a complimentary 15-minute consultation to help determine if we are a good fit for working together in therapy.
+Yes!
+I offer a complimentary 15-minute consultation to help determine if we are a good fit for working together in therapy.
 During this time, I encourage you to ask any questions that will help you make an informed decision.
 I will also ask questions to assess whether my services and expertise align with your needs.
 This consultation does not obligate you to continue with therapy, nor does it guarantee therapy services.
-If, after the consultation, we agree to move forward, we will schedule a separate intake appointment.
+If, after the consultation, we agree to move forward, we will schedule a separate 75-minute intake appointment.
 If you're interested in scheduling a free consultation, please feel free to contact me here.